mayur-tendulkar/Dyte-ReactJS/dyte-reactjs/README.md

 # Integrate Dyte SDK in React JS

 ## Introduction

+Dyte has various SDKs available depending on the platforms.
+For example:

+- Core SDK - Low-level yet easy to use Video SDK.
+- React Core SDK - React Hooks based low-level yet easy to use Video SDK.
+- React UI Kit - React components to build real-time communication user interfaces.
+- Angular UI Kit - Angular components to build real-time communication user interfaces.
+- Web Components UI Kit - Web Components based framework independent kit to build real-time communication user interfaces.

+You can read more about this SDK on the [blog](https://blog.dyte.io/launching-new-dyte-web-sdk/) or [documentation]().

-In this guide, we will integrate Dyte SDK into React JS application which we will build from scratch.
+In this guide, we will integrate **React Core** and **React UIKit** SDK into **ReactJS** application which we will build from scratch.

 The UI of the application looks something like as shown below.
-And you can find source code of this app here.
+And you can find source code of this app [here]().

 <img src="https://dyte-assets.s3.ap-south-1.amazonaws.com/guides/dyte-integrate-reactjs/integrate-dyte-reactjs.gif" alt="Image to display application UI" title="Image to display application UI" width="800"/>

-## Pre-requisite:
+## Pre-requisite

-To build and run this application, make sure you have NodeJS and React development tools installed.
+To build and run this application, make sure you have Node.js and React development tools installed.
-If you are new to React JS, find information [here](https://reactjs.org/docs/getting-started.html).
+If you are new to ReactJS, find information [here](https://reactjs.org/docs/getting-started.html).

-Note: If you've downloaded the source code, replace or add values to .env file from Dyte Developer Portal
+Note: If you've downloaded the source code, replace or add values to `.env` file from [Dyte Developer Portal](https://dev.dyte.io/apikeys).
+To get an overiew of Dyte Developer Portal, watch this [YouTube Video](https://www.youtube.com/watch?v=uiHJTYXQCrI)

 ## Step 01: Create React application

 Use `npx create-react-app dyte-reactjs` on Terminal to create an app called `dyte-reactjs`

-This will create a folder on your machine with same name `dyte-reactjs`.
+This will create a folder on your machine with the same name i.e. `dyte-reactjs`.
 Open this folder in your favorite editor.
+We will use Visual Studio Code in this guide.

 ## Step 02: Install required packages

-We will use following NPM packages in this project.
+To build this project, we will need to install few dependencies.
 Install those using `npm-install` command as shown.

 - Axios : `npm install axios`
 - React Router Dom : `npm install react-router-dom`